Nimzyow/diving-fs/README.md

 1. create a simple apollo server. basic hello world DONE
-2. create a prisma schema with user type only with only a few fields
+2. create a prisma schema with user type only with only a few fields DONE
-3. generate gql schema with nexus and add context
+3. generate gql schema with nexus and add context done
+4. add auto completion to nexus resolver

 NOTES: